 The travellers stop for the night.
 One of the party — Jo — wants to have sex with the woman who runs the store.
-Despite her haggard appearance, he makes arrangements to spend the night with her.
+Despite her haggard appearance (or perhaps because of it, who knows), he makes arrangements to spend the night with her.

-The daughter is sent to sleep in the store with the narrator and her husband.
+The daughter is sent to sleep inside the store with the narrator and her husband.
 Later, the daughter reveals through a drawing that the mother has killed her husband.

 The next morning the narrator and Jim leave.
 Jo, left behind, shouts to them that he will catch up.

 The woman at the store remains unnamed.
 She remains ‘other’ to them, and the worst kind of other to Jo, who does not acknowledge her as attractive in any meaningful way, yet still wants to do sex to her.
 (Not necessarily ‘with’.)
 Despite living in a whare, she has blue eyes and yellow hair.
 (Was her former husband Maori?)
 Her front teeth are ‘knocked out’ (rather than rotted out).
 Her former husband was almost certainly abusive.

 There’s plenty of bird imagery running throughout this story.
 Mansfield did love a good bit of bird symbolism.
 And the child is described as a ‘rat’, same as The Kelvey Girls in “The Doll’s House“.